typelevel/cats-effect/docs/recipes.md

 ## Atomically update a Ref with result of an effect

-Cats effect provides [Ref](std/ref.md), that we can use to model mutable concurrent reference.
+Cats Effect provides [Ref](std/ref.md), that we can use to model mutable concurrent reference.
 However, if we want to update our ref using result of an effect `Ref` will usually not be enough and we need a more powerful construct to achieve that.
 In cases like that we can use the [AtomicCell](std/atomic-cell.md) that can be viewed as a synchronized `Ref`.